JelindoGames/UnityVisualScriptingTutorials/Tutorials/0_WhyVisualScripting.md

 Of course, the choose-your-own-adventure game was just an example, but it captures an important principle:

-*In general, visual scripting works best for games whose high-level logic is sequential!* (e.g. moving from one piece of dialogue, to the next, to the next...)
+**In general, visual scripting works best for games whose high-level logic is sequential!** (e.g. moving from one piece of dialogue, to the next, to the next...)

 As a rule of thumb:
 - *Good for Visual Scripting*: This happens.
 Then that happens.
 Then that happens.
 - *Less Good for Visual Scripting*: This thing is revolving around this thing, and if you press A then this thing happens, while the whole time this other thing is happening.

-This isn't to say that it could *never* be worthwhile to use visual scripting for the second case.
+This isn't to say it could *never* be worthwhile to use visual scripting for the second case.
 In general, though, the closer your game is to a sequence of discrete events, the more neatly it will fit into the visual scripting workflow.

 ## The Drawbacks